AIPowerGrid/system-core/FAQ.md

 ### What, what is Kudos?

 Another big subject.
-This one actually [has a devlog about it](https://dbzer0.com/blog/the-kudos-based-economy-for-the-koboldai-horde/)
+This one actually [has a devlog about it](https://dbzer0.com/blog/the-kudos-based-economy-for-the-koboldai-grid/)

 ### How do I get Kudos?

-Connect a worker to the horde, that is all!
+Connect a worker to the grid, that is all!
 You will generate kudos for each request you fulfil, relevant to its difficulty, and you will also generate kudos every 10 minutes your worker stays online.

 ### How is image Kudos consumption calculated?

 The Kudos cost reflects the amount of processing required to generate the image.

-As each payload on the horde can have too many variables which affect its speed, we have trained a neural network which takes as input a request payload, and calculates how much kudos it would require, based on how much faster or slower it would generate compared to a baseline of 10 kudos for a 50 step 512x512 image.
+As each payload on the grid can have too many variables which affect its speed, we have trained a neural network which takes as input a request payload, and calculates how much kudos it would require, based on how much faster or slower it would generate compared to a baseline of 10 kudos for a 50 step 512x512 image.
 The baseline costs 10 kudos.
 So  if a payload is expected to take double that time, it will be valued as 20 kudos.

-The AI Horde API provides a `dry_run` payload key.
+The AI grid API provides a `dry_run` payload key.
 When set to true, it will return the kudos cost for an image, without actually requesting a generation.

-On top of that there is what's known as the "horde tax" which represents the extra costs to the infrastructure for each request.
+On top of that there is what's known as the "grid tax" which represents the extra costs to the infrastructure for each request.
 These kudos are not received by the worker but are rather "burnt" forever.

 * There is a 1 kudos tax per request.
 This is applied even if the request it cancelled, faulted or aborted.
 * There is a 1 kudos tax per job in a request.